-A picturesque landscape in which red and golden autumnal forest dotted by majestic rocks and small mountain streams, Mount Seoraksan has long been a favourite destination for both Koreans and international travellers.
-The mountain changes its colour according to each season.
+A picturesque landscape in which red and golden autumnal forests are dotted by majestic rocks and small mountain streams, Mount Seoraksan has long been a favorite destination for both Koreans and international travelers.
+The mountain changes its color according to each season.
 But fall in the area is considered amongst the most beautiful in the entire Korean Peninsula.

 - Bus tickets can be bought online or at the ticket booth.
 However, you can only buy the ticket online by using a Korean bank card.
 The bus is actually a limo coach with large and comfortable seats.

 Tips for visiting Seoraksan National Park

 - There are several hiking trails to choose from, depending on your fitness level and time budget.
 Please note that the park is closed at 18:00, and opened again at 6:00 on the next day.